PURPOSE OF THIS POLICY

-- Book tickets for one of our events or book onto a design review (this includes public talks at The Architecture Centre, tickets for Bristol Open Doors, or a design review through Design West) through our website (via Eventbrite) in person, over the phone or online;
+- Book tickets for one of our events or book onto a Design Review (this includes public talks at Design West, tickets for Bristol Open Doors, or a Design Review through Design Review West) through our website (via Eventbrite) in person, over the phone or online

 - Engage with us on our social channels

 The personal data we collect about you varies depending on the service you request from us.